enterprise-sparamer/sparamer-landing/README.md

 2. create the lead flow needed for the campaign
 3. generate the Webform

-The project currently expects the Webform to provide the hidden values required by Zoho WebToLead, such as:
+The project currently expects the Webform to provide the hidden values required by Zoho WebToLead.

-- `xnQsjsdp`
-- `xmIwtLD`
-- `actionType`
-- `returnURL`

 ### 7. Add Zoho environment values to Fly secrets